eikendev/eiken.dev/content/blog/cracking-with-hashcat-in-the-cloud/index.md

 We'll come to this in a second.

 One of the most important elements in this resource is the `UserData` key.
-This lets us provide commands that we want the instance to run right after boot.
+This lets us provide commands that we want the instance to run right after launch.
 We can use this to install additional software and configure the system.

 On AWS, we can do this through [cloud-init](https://cloud-init.io/), which describes itself as a "standard for customising cloud instances".